ericbulloch/kwmd/tools/steghide.md

 `steghide extract -sf hello.jpg`

 After I run this command steghide askes me for a passphrase.
 I provide one if I have it, otherwise I just press enter for a blank password.
 If it was successful, it will extract a file.
-Here is some sample output when I extracted a file called password.txt from my image file hello.jpg.
+Here is some sample output when I extracted a file called password.txt from my image file hello.jpg and ran the cat command on the password.txt file:

 ```bash
 $ steghide extract -sf hello.jpg